-For Korean, the ‘Window on Korea’ project - sponsored by the National Library of Korea - provided the Bodleian Library with around 4,000 volumes in 2012 and will provide 200 volumes per year until 2017.
-The National Library of Korea also provided funding to help create a Korean Studies Library with an audio/visual/seminar room at the Oriental Institute Library.
+For Korean, the ‘Window on Korea’ project - sponsored by the National Library of Korea - provided the Bodleian Library with around 4,000 volumes in 2012 to augment the 10,000 volumes already in the collection and will provide 200 volumes per year until 2022.
+The National Library of Korea also provided funding to help create a Korean Studies Library with an audio-visual seminar room at the Oriental Institute Library.
 This will provide the opportunity to expand the collection as well as bringing all necessary Korean materials (reference, newspapers, teaching, audio visual and research materials) into one location at the Oriental Institute.
-The Weston Library houses the Korean collection of pre modern books and manuscripts and has subscription to the e-Korean Studies which includes the Korean studies Information Service System (KISS) and eight other databases.
+The Weston Library houses the Korean collection of pre-modern books and manuscripts and the Bodleian intranet system maintains subscriptions to most of the key online databases, eg DBPIA, KISS, KRPIA and KSI e-book.

-There is also the Research Centre for Japanese Language and Linguistics, which functions as an umbrella for research activities related to Japanese language and linguistics through the University.
+There is also the Research Centre for Japanese Language and Linguistics in the Faculty of Oriental Studies, which functions as an umbrella for research activities related to Japanese language and linguistics through the University.
 The centre serves as a forum for publicising teaching, lectures, seminars, and other activities of interest to Japanese linguistics, and as a point of access to information for prospective graduate students interested in Japanese language and linguistics.

 Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb Chinese, Japanese and Korean collections.